Reed-CompBio/spras/.devcontainer/README.md

 ## Building Singularity

-Since this takes a good while, I leave building singularity as an external script one can run, but `go` and the associated `apt` dependencies are already present in the Dockerfile.
+Since this takes a good while, building singularity is an external script one can run inside the devcontainer, but `go` and the associated `apt` dependencies are already present in the Dockerfile, and, consequently, the container.

 Below is a shell script which will do the entire installation for you (but it will change your shell's CWD):